logicly-au/ataps-mds.com/_source/_posts/2016-06-01-UPDATE-regarding-data-collection-expectations.md

 ---
-<h1>1st of June, 2016 - UPDATE regarding data collection expectations – ATAPS/MHSRRA MDS and the PMHC MDS [SEC=UNCLASSIFIED]</h1>
+title: 'UPDATE regarding data collection expectations – ATAPS/MHSRRA MDS and the PMHC MDS'
+changed: '2016-06-01T12:06:02'
+---

 <p>Hello all</p>
 <p>As Primary Health Networks (PHNs) are aware, work has commenced on the design of a Primary Mental Health Care Minimum Data Set (PMHC MDS) and associated reporting arrangements.
 This does not represent a ground up development but rather builds on the foundation established by the current ATAPS/MHSRRA minimum data set. </p>
 <p><em>The new Mental Health Schedule states:</em></p>